aweshin/sinatra-first-app/README.md

     $ heroku run bundle exec rake db:migrate

-I think creating csv data is a better way if you want to insert the local-data into the heroku-postgresql.
+I think creating csv data is a better way if you want to insert the data into the heroku-postgresql.
 Then, use the following command.

     $ heroku pg:psql
-    => \copy sentences from 'sentences.csv' CSV;
+    => \copy texts from 'texts.csv' CSV;